 A lot of people ask us how to learn rope and how to progress in rope once they’ve picked up some of the basics, so we thought we’d write a post about it!

-Our mission is to facilitate rope education and knowledge in an environment that is inclusive, safe and positive, so we welcome and embrace all of the facets of rope and what it means to different people.
+Our mission is to facilitate rope education and knowledge in an environment that is inclusive, safer and sex-positive, so we welcome and embrace all of the facets of rope and what it means to different people.
 Whatever your interest, at its core, rope is something that brings people together and it’s about partnership, trust, communication, friendships, love and connection.

 So, how do you learn rope?
 And how do you get good at it?

 If you live in London, you’ve very lucky as there is a thriving rope community with events for all budgets and levels of commitment.
 A good way to dip your toes in the water and discover rope is by attending practice events – not only do you learn things, but you also get to make friends in the community.
-At Anatomie we have two practice events per week and they cost a mere £7 per person, and one all day event one Saturday per month (£12).
+At Anatomie we have two practice events per week and they cost a mere £8-£10 per person.

 Our Tuesday Rope Jam is open to all levels and is for open practice.
 This is a great evening to see what rope is all about, you can chat and make friends with our regulars in the upstairs mezzanine (tea and coffee are free), or sit in our giant bean bags in the gallery, read some books from our library corner, and watch over what people are doing in rope.
-You’ll be able to see anything from fancy suspensions to playful floor work – and even people treating their jute rope and geeking about it!
-There is usually always some level of peer to peer teaching so you can just join in and pick up some basics.
+You’ll be able to see anything from fancy suspensions to playful floor work.

 Since rope is really about people and making connections, this is a really relaxed and easy way to make friends and be part of the local community.